 Meal Planning & Grocery Shopping

-Weekly Magnetic Meal Planner Notepad — Nothing keeps my meal planning/grocery shopping routine on track like these refrigerator notepads with the days on one side and grocery list on the other.
+Weekly Magnetic Meal Planner Notepads — Nothing keeps my meal planning/grocery shopping routine on track like these refrigerator notepads with the days on one side and grocery list on the other.
 Each sheet is perforated, so I take the list with me, and leave my plan on the fridge so I actually remember what I’m cooking!

 Magnetic Pencil/Pen Cup — If you’re going to keep a running grocery list on the fridge and, you know, actually write things down when you think of them, you need easily accessible writing implements.
 Keep them on the fridge right next to your grocery list, and you’ll never forget what you need while you hunt through your kitchen for a pen.